troglobit/resume/resume.md

 Technical Experience
 --------------------

-Extensive knowledge of UNIX.
-Both for systems administration and development.
+Extensive knowledge of UNIX, systems administration and development.
 Intimate knowledge of C, Make and the GNU configure & build system.
 Intermediate knowledge of Python, Perl, Lua, and C++.

 Some Open Source projects maintained at <https://github.com/troglobit>: